Should You Separate Brands into Different Companies?

 There's one single question which will help you to determine if you should be separating your brands into multiple companies: do you plan to sell one individual brand in the future?

 If you plan to operate multiple brands BUT sell one of the brands separately from the others than you should separate the brands into their own companies.
-If you plan to operate multiple brands and sell them all together, then it doesn’t really matter if everything is under one company or not.
+If you plan to operate multiple brands and sell them all together, then it doesn't really matter if everything is under one company or not.
+It's important to get the brand architecture right from the beginning.

 Separating a brand into its own company for sale has nothing to do with the actual business structure of your company.
 The person who buys your company will almost certainly NOT want your company.
 They will do what is called an asset sale – they're going to buy all the sets in the company and leave the actual company to yourself.
 When the assets that you are selling (i.e. the brand) are in a separate company it results in MUCH easier due diligence during sale time which increases the chances you complete a successful sale.
 There's also other reasons to separate your brands into their own companies which I'll address shortly as well.